It’s arguably the closest you can get to a private jet

 There’s a full-height door that separates the bathroom and bedroom area from the living room.
 Walk through it, and the bathroom door is immediately on the left.
 It’s a small bathroom when compared to the two shower rooms on Emirates A380.
 They are huge, and you can walk around them.
 The Residence bathroom is smaller, and you still experience that issue when you’re getting dressed or undressed, where it’s easy to hit a wall with your arm.
 It’s also very dark in there, so dark that none of my photos came out.

-The shower is actually a good size, and the same size as Emirates.
-One thing that caught me out is that the shower door has to be fully closed for the shower to turn on.
+The shower is actually a good size, and it feels the same size as Emirates.
+One thing that caught me out is that the shower door has to be fully closed for the water to turn on.
 Ours was a little temperamental and needed a shove to click into place.
-Initially I couldn’t understand why it wasn’t working, so I threw a towel around my waist and wandered into the living room to ask my wife.
+Initially, I couldn’t understand why it wasn’t working, so I threw a towel around my waist and wandered into the living room to ask my wife.
 Wandering around a plane half-naked is another first for me.

 You get five minutes of hot water, which is more than enough.
 As you’re up against the clock you do rush things a little, and you end up coming in way under time.
-There’s enough space in the shower for it to act as a space where you dry yourself off, whereas the space outside of the shower is a little tight.
+There’s enough space in the shower to dry yourself off, whereas the main bathroom is a tight squeeze when it comes to movement.

 For those who love to look out of the bathroom window while relieving themselves, there is no window in here.